autonomical1/ObsidianBackup/Chapter 22 Notes.md

 - charges are removed from the negative terminal and "lifted" into the positive terminal **Electric Circuit**:
 - 3 basic requirements
-	- 1. Source of potential d
+	- 1. Source of potential difference (Battery/Power Supply)
+	- 2. Closed conducting path (circuit)
+	- 3. Circuit element/load/load resistance
+	-